fanny-yang/OnlineFDRCode/readme.txt

 Plots will be saved as FDRvsPIvsMC... and PowervsPIvsMC...

+*** Note the following plots may look very different than the ones in the paper since all runs are randomly generated *****

-3. Plot memFDR, memPower, wealth and alpha against time/hypothesis for memFDR++
+3. Plot memFDP, memPower, wealth and alpha against time/hypothesis for memFDR++

 python run_and_plot_overhyp.py --FDRrange 3,1

-Plots will be saved as memFDR0.99vsHP_Plot0..., memTDR0.99vsHP_Plot0..., WealthvsHP_Plot0..., alphavsHP_Plot0 etc.
+Plots will be saved as memFDP0.99vsHP_Plot0..., memPower0.99vsHP_Plot0..., WealthvsHP_Plot0..., alphavsHP_Plot0 etc.

-4. Alpha-death memFDR, power and wealth plots
+4. Plot wealth against time/hypothesis for abstinent memFDR++ and normal mem-FDR++

 python run_and_plot_overhyp.py --FDRrange 3,4 --plot-style 1 --pi-max 0.01

-Plots will be saved as memFDR0.99vsHP_Plot1..., memTDR0.99vsHP_Plot1..., WealthvsHP_Plot1..., alphavsHP_Plot1 etc.
+Plots will be saved as memFDP0.99vsHP_Plot1..., memPower0.99vsHP_Plot1..., WealthvsHP_Plot1..., alphavsHP_Plot1 etc.

 --------------------------------------------------------